robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

         GROUP    Submit credentials
             Input Username    username_field    demo
             Input Password    password_field    mode
+            Click Button    login_button
         END
         GROUP    Login should have succeeded
             Title Should Be    Welcome Page
         END

+    Anonymous group
+        GROUP
+            Log    Group name is optional.
+        END

+    Nesting
+        GROUP
+            GROUP    Nested group
+                Log    Groups can be nested.
+            END
+            IF    True
+                GROUP
+                    Log    Groups can also be nested with other control structures.
+                END
+            END
+        END

-As the above example demonstrates, groups can have a name, but the name is optional.
-Groups can be nested freely with each others and also with other control structures.
+As the above examples demonstrates, groups can have a name, but the name is optional.
+Groups can also be nested freely with each others and with other control structures.

 `User keywords`_ are in general recommended over the `GROUP` syntax, because